FREQUENTLY ASKED QUESTIONS

 These improvements are about more than compliance—they ensure that all community members can attend school events, regardless of age or disability.
 Safer, more accessible pathways mean grandparents, parents with strollers, veterans, and individuals with mobility challenges can participate fully in our school and community life.

-• This line item is part of our deferred maintenance plan to upgrade building automation systems—specifically the heating, cooling, and ventilation controls in our schools.
-The “graphics” in this context are not decorative; they are the interface our maintenance staff uses to monitor and adjust HVAC systems across the district.
+• This investment is part of the district’s deferred maintenance plan to upgrade building automation systems—specifically the heating, cooling, and ventilation controls in our schools.
+The graphics are the interface that maintenance staff use to monitor and adjust HVAC systems across all district buildings.

 Upgrading this technology improves indoor air quality for students and staff by allowing more precise control of temperature, airflow, and filtration.
-It also makes our HVAC systems far more efficient—helping reduce utility bills by an estimated 20–40% through smarter scheduling, occupancy sensing, and system optimization.
+It also makes HVAC systems much more efficient—helping reduce utility costs by an estimated 20–40% through smarter scheduling, occupancy sensing, and system optimization.

-This is a practical investment in health, comfort, and cost savings—not an unnecessary expense.
+This is a practical investment that supports health, comfort, and long-term cost savings for the district, students, and staff.

-• Athletic field lights – Installed in the 1970s, these lights are at the end of their life.
-They produce poor visibility, draw frequent public criticism, and pose safety risks.
-Last year, one fixture caught fire during a soccer game.
-They are also one failure away from going completely dark during events.
-Replacing them ensures safe, reliable lighting for students, athletes, and community use.
+• Athletic field lights: Installed in the 1970s, these lights are at the end of their life.
+They provide poor visibility, have caused safety concerns -worth noting, one fixture even caught fire during a soccer game last year.
+Replacing them ensures safe, reliable lighting for all school and community events.

-• Performing Arts Center (PAC) curtains – The curtains are at the end of their life and must be replaced to meet current fire safety codes, as required by the Fire Marshal.
-The PAC is a valued community asset used for school performances, local productions, concerts, and events, yet it has not seen significant upgrades in over 20 years.
+• Performing Arts Center (PAC) curtains: The curtains have reached the end of their life and need replacement to meet current fire safety codes.
+The PAC is a valued space for school performances, local productions, concerts, and community events, and these upgrades help protect this important resource.

-These replacements address safety, compliance, and accessibility while protecting important community spaces that serve thousands of students and residents each year.
+These updates support safety, accessibility, and compliance while maintaining spaces that serve thousands of students and community members every year.

 • This walkway is actually a catwalk over the media center, a central hub of learning in the school.
 In recent years, it has posed a serious fall risk for students, and several safety incidents have occurred.
 Adding a fully enclosed glass barrier will eliminate this risk while preserving the only source of natural light in the space.